GeneralBots/botbook/src/10-rest/groups-api.md

 ## Overview

-Groups in BotServer represent organizations in Zitadel.
+Groups in botserver represent organizations in Zitadel.
 They provide multi-tenant support and user grouping capabilities.

 ## Endpoints